mattslight/abookforlife/abookforlife.md

 ### 12 Steps

-1. Sometimes I will be completely screwed, helpless, and not able to proceed alone
+1. At some point I will be completely screwed, helpless, and not able to proceed alone
 2. With help I can restore my sanity
 3. I must accept help from everywhere
 4. Always be honest
 5. Admit wrongs freely
 6. Prepare for change and let go of my shortcomings
 7. Rely on help to remove shortcomings
-8. Become willing to repair damaged relationships
+8. Be willing to repair damaged relationships
 9. Make those amends
 10. Everyday evaluate my behaviour, be honest and amend wrongs
 11. Meditate, ask for strength, compassion, tolerance, patience etc.
-12. Pass these steps and always practice them
+12. Pass these steps on and always practice them

 ### Spotting our inflated Ego